 5 THINGS: on Building a Roku Channel

 I looked at all of the OTT options out there, including AppleTV, FireTV, and various gaming consoles.
-Roku caught my eye as an inexpensive way to find and consume content, as it had thousands of public and private channels – many more than most others, and already a wide viewership.
+Roku caught my eye as an inexpensive way to find and consume content, as it had thousands of public and private channels – much more than most others, and already a wide viewership.
 In fact, as of June this year, nearly 40 million Americans used their Roku at least once a month.
 It’s the #1 OTT platform out there.
 Roku has also just gone public, which means the company is going to accelerate even more quickly.

 While I was thrilled with the amount of content I had easy access to with Roku, it wasn’t long before I wanted to get on the bandwagon and create my own channel for 5 THINGS.

 The Roku channel paradigm is pretty simple.
-A channel is much like an EDL – it simply points to where the media is externally, and streams it when told to play, so channels are traditionally lightweight, as they only contain few images, and code to link to your media elsewhere.
+A channel is much like an EDL – it simply points to where the media is externally and streams it when told to play, so channels are traditionally lightweight, as they only contain few images, and code to link to your media elsewhere.

 This seemed simple enough.
 However, when I started to create my own channel, there were only 2 ways to do it yourself.